Valacyclovir (Valtrex) 500 Treatment - Application & Dosage

 This treatment plan reviews the risks and benefits of the treatment we are recommending.
 Please make sure to read it and the manufacturer's pamphlet that comes with the medicine.
 The manufacturer's pamphlet contains the full information on interactions, side effects, and other important information you should know about the medicine before you start.

-If you notice the initial signs of an outbreak while taking this medication, you are to double your dose (to 1 Tablet 1 time a day) for 5 days (only).
-Signs include pain, burning and/or tingling in your genital and/or mouth area, or any sores, blisters and/or ulcers.
+If you notice the initial signs of an outbreak while taking this medication, you are to double your dose to 1,000mg, 1 time a day for 5 days (only).
+Signs include pain, burning, and/or tingling in your genital and/or mouth area, or any sores, blisters, and/or ulcers.
 Remember, if started immediately upon noticing initial signs, this can reduce the duration and/or intensity of the outbreak.

 If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, you should see a doctor in-person and call or message us immediately.

 This medicine contains the following active ingredients.
 If you are allergic to any of these components, similar components, or any of the others components listed in the manufacturer's pamphlet do not take it and call or message us immediately.

 This medicine may cause an allergic reaction if you are allergic to similar medicines or components.
 If you are allergic to any of the following please stop the medicine and call or message us or see your doctor in-person.

 We have evaluated your health history and the specific health information you provided us, however if anything changes and you develop or discover that one of these conditions applies to you please stop taking this medicine and call or message us immediately.

 While Acyclovir is safe to take during pregnancy and breastfeeding, if you become pregnant or are breastfeeding you should stop taking this medicine, call or message us immediately, and talk to a doctor in-person.